azaho/bfm/docs/getting-started/onboarding-reflections.md

 **Training Setup:**

 I kept my training setup quite simple.
-The `model_components['model']` was set to an instance of `LinearModel`, and I kept the `model_components['electrode_embeddings']` the same as in the original `andrii0.py` filee, as I didn't use any embeddings in my linear model.
+The `model_components['model']` was set to an instance of `LinearModel`, and I kept the `model_components['electrode_embeddings']` to `None`, as I didn't use any embeddings in my linear model.

-I also removed the additional `preprocess` steps that were not necessary for my linear model.
+I also removed the additional `preprocess` steps that were not necessary for this model.

 **Pretraining Loss**